 Mario Suvà, M.D., Ph.D.

-Mario Suvà is a physician-scientist in the department of pathology at Massachusetts General Hospital (MGH) and an institute member at the Broad Institute.
+Mario Suvà is a physician-scientist in the department of pathology at Massachusetts General Hospital (MGH) and an institute member at the Broad Institute, where he is also a Merkin Institute Fellow.
 Suvà’s expertise is in clinical neuropathology, single-cell sequencing technology, and cancer research.

 Suvà's laboratory focuses on the biology of diffuse gliomas, in both adults and children.
 A particular effort of the laboratory is on dissecting the heterogeneity of patient tumors and relating transcriptional and genetic programs of individual cancer cells.
 Suvà co-directed landmark studies characterizing glioblastoma, oligodendroglioma, astrocytoma, and pediatric gliomas with single-cell genomic technologies, shedding light on tumor heterogeneity, tumor classification, glioma cell lineages, cancer stem cell programs, tumor evolution, and the composition of the tumor microenvironment.